 Final duties always recommend that you choose an executor that you trust; this could be a family member, friend or other.

-As your first option for an executor you should consider a family member, this is because they are more likely to handle your estate in an sensitive and honourable manner.
+As your first option, you can consider a family member.
+This is because they are more likely to handle your estate in a sensitive and honourable manner.
 If your executor is close to your beneficiaries or is also a beneficiary they are more likely to have everyone’s best interests at heart.